Tell us about yourself

 How much your travel insurance policy costs depends on what sort of cover you opt for and how long the policy covers you for.
 Travel insurance quotes will also take into account if your policy is personal or if you are travelling with a partner or your family.

-†Based on an individual aged 30 taking single trip cover for 3 days to France.
-Cover starts on 7 May 2020 and ends on 10 May 2020.
-Annual cover from £12.12 based on an individual aged 30 taking annual cover for travel in Europe.
-Cover starts on 7 May 2020 and ends after 12 months.
+†Based on an individual aged 30 with no pre-existing conditions taking single trip cover for 3 days to France.
+Cover starts on 7th October 2020 and ends on 10th October 2020.
+Annual cover from £17.83 based on an individual aged 30 with no pre-existing conditions taking annual cover for travel in Europe.
+Cover starts on 7 October 2020 and ends after 12 months.

 It’s advisable to purchase travel insurance the moment you book your trip, because without it you risk not being covered in the event of something disrupting your holiday.